DanijelHuis/ArchitectureDemo/README.md

 I've split the demo app into four layers - Infrastructure, Domain, Data and Presentation.
 The goals are:
 - to restrict dependencies between layers.
 Lower layers (e.g. Domain) shouldn't know anything about higher layers (e.g. Presentation).
 Full dependency graph is at the end of this readme.
 Note the direction of dependencies and injection of protocols.
 - define entties and protocols in domain layer and use only those in the app, that way app is far less susceptible to changes in outside world.
+- we define use cases to simplify logic and so we can inject only protocols that are needed (interface segregation).
 - improve testability by loose coupling (injecting protocols) between layers.

 Note that this kind of modularisation won't help much regarding build times or separating work between teams, that is not the purpose of it.
 Per-feature modularistaion is a better choice if we want that.